Zellement/shantymen-2019/src/gigs/lavenham-church-suffolk.md

 location: 'All Saints Church - Elm Nr Wisbech '
 datetime: '1647716400'
 ---
 All Saints Church - Elm Near Wisbech

-Potential Gig
+Tickets are £10 and available from Londis Store, Birch Grove, Elm or The Music Box, Norfolk Street, Wisbech, or on the door.

 Open to Public